etenlab/docs/docs/Support/aws-cdk.md

 1. Configured your AWS CLI with correct credentials.
 See [AWS CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for reference.
 2. Bootstrap CDK project in your AWS account if you have not done so already.
 See [CDK Bootstrapping docs](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) for reference.
 3. Install project dependencies: `npm ci`.
-4. Check environment configuration in `./config/dev.yaml` for developnet environment.
+4. Check environment configuration in `./config/dev.yaml` for development environment.
 Use `./config/prod.yaml` for production.
 5. Deploy Common stack: `cdk deploy -c env=dev devCommonStack`
 6. Deploy Database stack `cdk deploy -c env=dev devDatabaseStack`
 7. Deploy other stack/s of your choice: